THE ROOTS OF FLOW

 Yoga Teacher Training

-with Michael Dynie, Allison Tomosugo, Janice DeFilippi
+with Michael Dynie, Allison Tomotsugo, Janice DeFilippi

-and Special Guest Teachers to Cover:
++ Special Guest Teachers to Cover:

 Neuroscience of Yoga • Business of Yoga • Yoga and Social Justice